Warriston School: History

 Warriston School was established by F.W.
 Gardiner in 1899 and named after Archibald Johnston, Lord Warriston.
 The school was situated at 'Holmpark' in Ballplay Road and started with 5 boys.
 In 1932 Mr and Mrs Gardiner retired after 33 years.

-In December 1919 Captain Ross Smith and his brother Keith, flying with two companions became the first people to fly from England to Australia.
+Former students at the school included the Smith brothers.
+In December 1919, Captain Ross Smith and his brother Keith, flying with two companions became the first people to fly from England to Australia.
 There were three Smith brothers educated at Warriston, Colin having fallen during the war.
 The Scotsman reported:

 From 1932-1935 the Essex cricketer and Walker Cup golfer, Leonard Crawley, was the headmaster of Warriston.
 On 5 July 1933 Sir Jack Hobbs the Surrey and England cricketer played in a match at Warriston School sports grounds for an L.G.
 Crawley XI v H.B.
 Rowan XI.
 Hobbs and Crawley put on 140 for the first-wicket partnership but lost the match by 26 runs.

 The Edinburgh Evening News reported in 1933 that the former Wales rugby union scrum-half D. E. A. Roberts was teaching at Warriston.

 In April 1935 Crawley relinquished the headmastership of Warriston, but the school remained his property.
 Furthermore, a board of governors was appointed.
 The board included General Sir Archibald Cameron General Officer Commanding-in-Chief, Scottish Command; Admiral J. E. Cameron, late Commander-in-Chief, Rosyth; Mr Angus Forsyth, hon. secretary of Old Warristonians; Dr Stanley Honeyman; Mr Finlay Ramage, W.S.; Mr G. B. Smith, headmaster Sedbergh School; Mr L. G. W. Wilkinson, chairman of the governors of Tynemouth School; and Mr Crawley.
 Crawley was succeeded as headmaster by Mr A.B.
 Carter.

 On 13 July 1984 Warriston School was advertised for sale as a going concern in The Times by Arthur Young McClelland Moores and Co, Glasgow.